Listen in several languages! Click the "red world icon" below. Thank you for being apart of the Meditation Life Skills Community!

 People can be quite random.
 You might have a very sticky situation on your hands and unlike memories, there’s no ‘rewind’ button if you end up saying or doing something that harms your relationship or takes it to a much lower level.

-Regardless of how you do it, give yourself the opportunity to constantly test out your ability to recall that state of mental calm, serenity, and peace.
+Regardless of how you do it, give yourself the opportunity with these simple meditation steps for beginners to constantly test out your ability to recall that state of mental calm, serenity, and peace.
 In that special space you have built for yourself within your mind, there is no need to prove anything.
 You don’t have to be somebody else.
 There are no painful memories.
 There is no worrying future.
 Instead, you just have calm in the here and now.

 Understand that you always have this available.
 Get some hope from this fact.
 Call this link at will.
 Once you have trained yourself to remember that meditative state when situations present themselves, the next step is to call it at will.
 Meaning, you yourself will trigger that meditative state.

 You no longer need stimuli.
-That’s when you have reached a higher level of practical meditation because that sense of calm, release an objective distance that you feel with your emotions pretty much persists on a 24/7 basis.
+That’s when you have reached a higher level of practical simple meditation steps for beginners because that sense of calm, release an objective distance that you feel with your emotions pretty much persists on a 24/7 basis.
 You only need to choose to call that meditative state into being and it happens.
 You now know it like the back of your hand.

 Meditation Is Not A Form Of Mind Control